MukulDhiman03/ReactJSInteviewPrep/README.md

 Unontrolled component-> if the states are controlled by component only then the component is controlled component.

 Difference between redux and context api.

+# Ep-12 Let's build our store

+Redux store is like a big object(central place) and any component can access it.

+We have slices in the redux store, slice is like a small portion of redux store.

+example-> cartSlice , userSlice

+We cannot directly modify the slice , we need to dispatch an action,it will call a function(reducer) that function will modify the cart(slice of the redux store).

+Selector will be used to take the data from slice and render it to the UI.

+When we use Selector is known as subscribing to the store.

+- Build a store
+- Connect our store to app
+- create slice(cartSlice)
+- dispatch action
+- selector

+Redux-toolkit uses immer.js behind the scene